All Episodes

 And she's speaking with the president of NAROL, pro-choice.

-What Nayrol used to be?
+What NAROL used to be?

-Nay Rawl, this at any rate, there's an anti-abortion bunch or pro-abortion bunch, I should say.
+At any rate, there's an anti-abortion bunch or pro-abortion bunch, I should say.

-And uh name is Nancy Keenan.
+And the name is Nancy Keenan.

-Talked about this yesterday, the Nayroll Radio ad, thanking Obama for health care reform, requiring companies to pay for contraception coverage for their employees.
+And they got a new radio ad, talked about this yesterday, the NAROL radio ad, thanking Obama for health care reform, requiring companies to pay for contraception coverage for their employees.

 But are you worried that independent voters who supported the president in the past still aren't sure if they're crazy about this compromise?

-Look, the policy that the president uh put forth this last week is a good decision for women.
+Look, the policy that the president put forth this last week is a good decision for women.

-And it means that millions of women, including nurses, janitorial staff, uh, college professors, will have access to birth control.
+And it means that millions of women, including nurses, janitorial staff, college professors, will have access to birth control.

-So absolutely for 2012, this is a president who stood with women.
+So absolutely, for 2012, this is a president who stood with women.

-So uh it appears Dick Morris is up to something.
+So it appears Dick Morris is up to something.

-It appears that he's on to this.
+It appears that he's onto this.

 Out of the blue, this has now become something all about contraception.

-So what happened last week happens.
+So what happened last week happens, the weekend goes by.

-The weekend goes by, the regime makes this big notion on Friday about accommodating and caving, and that's not at all what happened.
+The regime makes this big notion on Friday about accommodating and caving.

 And what's happened really is that the terms, the definition and the terms have changed.